 Cost of accommodation in Tokyo

-The most significant expense you will have in Tokyo is accommodation.
-Apartments are the most popular form of housing for expats.
-Monthly rental fees can be high for an apartment that is typically much smaller than most expats will be used to.
+The most significant expense in Tokyo is accommodation.
+Apartments are the most popular form of housing for expats, and monthly rental fees can be high, especially considering that typical apartment sizes in Japan are much smaller than what most expats will be used to.

-Remember that other fees are also involved when moving into a new place.
-Extra costs that must be budgeted for are deposits, key money, the first month's rent in advance and agency fees.
-Additionally, you'll need to pay for your monthly utilities, as these aren't usually included in the monthly rental price.
+There are also other fees involved when moving into a new place.
+Extra costs include the deposit, key money, the first month’s rent in advance, and agency fees.
+Additionally, you’ll need to pay for your utilities, as these aren’t usually included in the monthly rental price.

 Renting Expat Accommodation in Tokyo